Environmental Engineering Defined

-According to Wikipedia (https://en.wikipedia.org), “Environmental engineering is a professional engineering discipline that takes from broad scientific topics like chemistry, biology, ecology, geology, hydraulics, hydrology, microbiology, and mathematics to create solutions that will protect and also improve the health of living organisms and improve the quality of the environment.”
+According to Wikipedia (https://en.wikipedia.org), environmental engineering is “a professional engineering discipline that takes from broad scientific topics like chemistry, biology, ecology, geology, hydraulics, hydrology, microbiology, and mathematics to create solutions that will protect and also improve the health of living organisms and improve the quality of the environment.”
 This definition is very similar to the one above.
-And both accurately define environmental engineering.
+And note that both accurately define environmental engineering.

 Once the EPA began publishing regulations to clean up the environment, they worked in cooperation with states to form departments or to use existing departments to implement the regulations.
-And so state environmental departments formed to clean up the environment across each state.
-Pollution control departments and divisions were formed at county and city levels.
+And so, state environmental departments formed to clean up the environment across each state.
+Cities and counties formed pollution control departments and divisions.
+Some health departments took on the responsibility.

-Existing health departments were tapped.
-Funding came down from EPA and it was often tied to the construction of wastewater treatment plants which are a huge expense that no county or city can afford on its own.
-If the states did not enforce the mandated environmental regulations, EPA would cut funding.
+EPA provided funding.
+States, counties, and cities needed it to comply.
+That was critical for projects such as new wastewater treatment plants.
+If the states did not enforce the environmental regulations, EPA would cut funding.
 And that meant jobs, worsening pollution, and outcries from the public.
-So there were incentives to comply.
+So there were many different incentives to comply.

-Formerly known as civil or sanitary engineers, environmental engineers came to the forefront to assist the various governmental entities and the private sector with implementation of and compliance with the environmental regulations.
+Formerly known as civil or sanitary engineers, environmental engineers came to the forefront.
+They assisted the various governmental agencies and the private sector with the environmental regulations.

 Environmental scientists and engineers began working together both in the government and private sectors.
 Their job?
-Ultimately, their job was to clean up the environment through the design of processes, equipment, and testing in the areas of water, air, and land.
+Ultimately, their job was to clean up the environment.
+Processes, equipment, and testing designs occurred in the areas of water, air, and land.
 And they are still at it today!